Mariaeeduarda/Mariaeeduarda/README.md

 - 👀 I’m interested in developing games
 - 🌱 I’m currently learning HTML ,CSS e JavaScript
 - 💞️ I’m looking to collaborate on basic projects
-- 📫 How to reach me @mmariduda_ on instagram
+- 📫 Meu e-mail para contato é eduardamaria3265@hotmail.com

 <!---
 Mariaeeduarda/Mariaeeduarda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.